dheerajshenoy/navi/rtd/api.rst

     Options has the following members:

     :param str text: text to be displayed
-    :param bool italic: whether the text has to be italic or not
+    :param boolean italic: whether the text has to be italic or not
-    :param bool bold: whether the text has to be bold or not
+    :param boolean bold: whether the text has to be bold or not
     :param str background: background color of the module
-    :param bool hidden: visibility of the module
+    :param boolean hidden: visibility of the module
     :param str color: foreground color of the module